Peter Salem: Later life and death

 Salem spent the rest of his life living peacefully.
 He married Katy Benson in Salem, Massachusetts in September 1783, and he later built a cabin near Leicester, where he worked as a cane weaver.

 Peter Salem died on August 16, 1816, aged 65.
 He was buried in the Old Burying Ground in Framingham, and the town spent $150 to erect a monument in his memory in 1882.

+The Freedman's Bank of Boston for many years commemorated Salem's deeds by printing his picture on their bank notes.

 Media portrayals

 At one time Salem was thought to have been depicted in John Trumbull's painting The Death of General Warren at the Battle of Bunker's Hill, June 17, 1775.
 Modern authorities differ.
 David Barton identifies Salem standing to Thomas Grosvenor's right.

-Professor David Brion Davis, citing evidence from Professor Sidney Kaplan, states that the African American to Thomas Grosvenor's right "was Peter Salem".
+Professor David Brion Davis, citing evidence from Professor Sidney Kaplan, states that the African American to Thomas Grosvenor's right "was not Peter Salem".

 Peter Salem is one of the supporting characters in the 2015 television miniseries Sons of Liberty.
 He is played by British actor Jimmy Akingbola.